 When and where?

-Dr Beavan-Pearson spends every Thursday at Hereford Cathedral School and is available for appointments between 9.15am and 4.30pm.
-Appointments take place in the Pastoral Room.
+Sam is at Hereford Cathedral School every Monday and Emma every Wednesday.
+They are available for appointments between 9.15am and 3.45pm.
+Appointments for Junior School pupils take place in the Junior School.

-How do I make an appointment to see the counsellor?
+How do I make an appointment to see the School Counsellor?

 Referrals for counselling may come in the following ways:

-2. Referral by the Head of House or Form Tutor: The Head of House or Form Tutor may refer pupils for counselling by liaising with the School Nurse, or by encouraging the pupil to self-refer.
+1. Referral by the School: The School Nurse or Form Tutor may refer pupils for counselling by liaising with the Deputy Head

-3. Referral by parents: Parents may contact the Deputy Head, the Head of House, the Form Tutor or the School Nurse.
-Our strong preference is that the parent(s) encourage their child to self-refer, rather than making arrangements on their behalf.
+2. Referral by parents: Parents may contact the Deputy Head, the Form Tutor or the School Nurse.
 Counselling can form part of a support package, discussed and agreed with a pupil and his/her parents as an aid through difficult times (for example, a situation involving behavioural or attitudinal problems).
 However in all circumstances counselling will only begin on a voluntary basis and with the child’s full and unforced consent.

 All young people are entitled to confidentiality within the confines of counselling.
 This means that the information they bring to the session will be held between themselves and the counsellor.
 Information will not be shared unless the young person has agreed to it.
 However the counsellor may need to break confidentiality should they deem the young person is at significant risk to themselves or others.
 At this point information may need to be shared with another party, either within school, or with an appropriate referral to an outside agency.
 The pupil will be informed of this, and included in the discussion as much as is possible.